AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include picture.html img="attached-menu" ext="png" alt="An attached navigation menu that's been opened" %}
+{% include picture.html img="attached-menu.png" alt="An attached navigation menu that's been opened" %}

 And that's it for the mobile version's CSS!